huggingface/text-generation-inference/docs/source/basic_tutorials/launcher.md

           [env: QUANTIZE=]

           Possible values:
           - awq:              4 bit quantization.
-Requires a specific GTPQ quantized model: https://hf.co/models?search=awq.
-Should replace GPTQ models whereever possible because of the better latency
+Requires a specific AWQ quantized model: https://hf.co/models?search=awq.
+Should replace GPTQ models wherever possible because of the better latency
           - eetq:             8 bit quantization, doesn't require specific model.
 Should be a drop-in replacement to bitsandbytes with much better performance.
 Kernels are from https://github.com/NetEase-FuXi/EETQ.git
           - gptq:             4 bit quantization.
 Requires a specific GTPQ quantized model: https://hf.co/models?search=gptq. text-generation-inference will use exllama (faster) kernels whereever possible, and use triton kernel (wider support) when it's not.
 AWQ has faster kernels
           - bitsandbytes:     Bitsandbytes 8bit.
 Can be applied on any model, will cut the memory requirement in half, but it is known that the model will be much slower to run than the native f16